Building Blocks to high-rise blocks

 Work Ethic: As this is a highly selective Scholastic Organization, we expect each member to be admitted to understand that they commit to each meeting (~8-9 a semester).
 These meetings are less frequent than they can be, but will maximize the time used.

-Grade Point Average: To adhere to our scholastic backers, we are looking for students with a 3.6 (out of 4.0) Cumulative GPA.
-In unique and specialized cases, we make exceptions, but we mirror this expectation in line with most actual high-profile Capital Markets careers--These careers require precision and academic merit, we do too.
+Grade Point Average: To adhere to our scholastic backers, we are looking for students with a 3.70 (out of 4.0) and above Cumulative GPA.
+In unique and specialized cases, we make exceptions, but we mirror this expectation in line with most actual high-profile Capital Markets careers-- These careers require precision and academic merit, we do too.

 Topics covered in year course: